J4A-Industries/Snap2Calendar-Birthday-Export/readme.md

-# Birthday Export For Snapchat
+# Snap2Calendar Birthday Export

-This extension was created in a day when I had covid so the code does not look very pretty, but some of the jankiness is required for plasmo and snapchat to play nicely.

-## What does it do?
+## What is this?

-It exports all the birthdays of your snapchat friends to an ics file that you can import into your calendar of choice (apart from iphone users who don't have macs lol).

-## How do I use it?
+This extension allows you to export birthdays from your snapchat friends to your calendar, in ICAL format.
+It works by intercepting the fetch requests on https://web.snapchat.com/ and extracting the friends list from the response, then it lets you select which birthdays you want to export and finally it lets you download the ICAL file.